Situation: Why Stagnation Risk Existed in 1996

 - Demonstrated excellent technical and project management capabilities

-- Clearly a promising venture (as my offer letter said)
+- Clearly a promising venture as my offer letter said

 What the Status Quo Model Actually Was

-- Revenue concentrated in parent-company relationships
+- Revenue concentrated in parent-venture relationship

 Questions